bevyengine/bevy/_release-content/migration-guides/basis_universal_improve.md

 `ImageFormat::Basis` is removed. `CompressedImageSaver` is replaced by `BasisuSaver`/`BasisuProcessor` which is not added by `ImagePlugin` automatically.
 Also the `basis-universal` cargo feature is renamed to `basis_universal`, `compressed_image_saver` is replaced by `basis_universal_saver`.

-If you are using `.basis` files, it's recommanded to re-compress your textures to `.ktx2` format with basisu tool.
+If you are using `.basis` files, it's recommended to re-compress your textures to `.ktx2` format with basisu tool.
 Basis universal textures will be handled as `ImageFormat::Ktx2` if `basis_universal` feature is enabled.

 To use the `BasisuProcessor`, enable `basis_universal_saver` feature and add `BasisUniversalProcessorPlugin`: